bec-archer/SR80-Manuals/user-manual.md

 No more hunting through the queue for the right item.
 Scan the cylinder, start working.

 **If the scan doesn't find anything:** The sticker hasn't been assigned to any item yet.
 You can assign it right now from any item's detail view — see "Assigning a Tag After Check-In" below.
 If the tag was retired, the app will tell you — see "Scanning Old / Retired Tags" below.
 If the equipment has no active job (closed or totaled), you'll see "No active item found" — creating new jobs is a Front Counter task.
 If you accidentally scan a shipping label or other non-shop QR code, you'll see **"Not an SR-80 tag"** — the app knows it's not one of ours because shop tags always start with "SR-".

+**If the sticker is too damaged to scan:** Tap **"Enter code manually"** below the viewfinder frame to type the code directly.
+The code is printed on the sticker label below the QR pattern.
+If the device has no camera or camera access is denied, manual entry is offered as the primary option.

 ---